sbt/zinc/README.md

 0.13.13's version when it comes to performance, correctness and dependency analysis.

-Zinc 1.0 is already in use in many tools in the Scala ecosystem like sbt, Bloop, Pants, Bazel, and [Maven](https://github.com/random-maven/scalor-maven-plugin).
+Zinc 1.0 is already in use in many tools in the Scala ecosystem like Mill, sbt, Bloop, Pants, Bazel, and [Maven](https://github.com/random-maven/scalor-maven-plugin).
 If you want to create your own integration, you have two options: